Stoobly Docs

 Updating Requests

-Before updating a request, it is recommended to create a
+Before updating a request, it is recommended to create a in case changes need to be reverted.

 Editing